-Third is the “licensed public adjuster” who is contracted by the policy holder to protect the interests of the policy holder and to negotiate a fair and reasonable settlement for an insured loss.
+The third is the “licensed public adjuster” who is contracted by the policyholder to protect the interests of the policyholder and to negotiate a fair and reasonable settlement for an insured loss.

 He works on your behalf and does NOT work for the insurance company.

 Do You Have Additional Training and Abide by a Specific Ethical Standard in Addition to the Requirements of Your License?